Higher Haantjes Brackets and Integrability: Introduction

-The aim of this work is twofold.
-Our first goal is to introduce a new, infinite class of tensor fields that generalize several known geometric objects.
-The first representative of our class coincides with the well-known Fr\"olicher--Nijenhuis bracket \cite{FN1956}; the second one is a new example, a \textit{generalized Haantjes binary tensor} $\mathcal{H}_{\bs{A},\bs{B}}(X,Y)$; by means of a recursive procedure we also define infinitely many novel binary higher-order tensors.
-Here ``binary'' means that the tensors introduced depend on a \textit{pair} $(\bs{A}, \bs{B})$ of (1,1) tensor fields.
+Our first goal is to introduce a new, infinite class of brackets that generalize the Fr\"olicher--Nijenhuis bracket.
+The first representative of our class coincides with it; the second one is already a new example, the \textit{Haantjes bracket} $\mathcal{H}_{\bs{A},\bs{B}}(X,Y)$; by means of a recursive procedure we also define infinitely many novel higher-level brackets.
+Here ``bracket'' means that the tensors introduced depend on a \textit{pair} $(\bs{A}, \bs{B})$ of (1,1) tensor fields.

-A fundamental aspect of this construction is the fact that a simple reduction of this family, obtained when each representative depends on a pair $(\bs{A}, \bs{A})$ of copies of the same operator field, coincides with the family of generalized torsions defined independently (and from a different perspective) by Y. Kosmann-Schwarzbach in \cite{KS2017} and by ourselves in \cite{TT2017}.
-Indeed, a first motivation for us was to extend that family of torsions, depending on a single $(1,1)$ tensor field, to depend more generally on two different $(1,1)$ tensor fields.
-Thus, we kept with the same philosophy leading from the Nijenhuis tensor to the Fr\"olicher--Nijenhuis bracket.
+A simple reduction of this family, obtained when each representative depends on a pair $(\bs{A}, \bs{A})$ of copies of the same operator field, coincides (up to a constant) with the family of generalized torsions defined independently (and from a different perspective) by Y. Kosmann-Schwarzbach in \cite{KS2017} and by ourselves in an early, preprint version of \cite{TT2017} of 2017.

-Another inspiring motivation was to generalize the rich Fr\"olicher-Nijenhuis geometry by means of a new ``tower'' of tensors, whose vanishing would characterize very general families of operators, as the triangularizable ones, that (except in very specific cases) have indeed non-zero Haantjes torsion.
+By means a new ``tower'' of brackets, we aim to study the geometry of very general families of operators, as the triangularizable ones, that (except in very specific cases) have non-vanishing Haantjes torsion.

-Indeed, we have ascertained the geometric relevance of our generalized tensors in several important situations.
-In Theorem \ref{theo:HBT} we prove that the vanishing of the Haantjes binary tensor of two operator fields is a necessary condition for the existence of a local chart allowing us to diagonalize simultaneously the two operators.
-More important, we prove in Theorem \ref{theo:semisimple} that given two semisimple commuting Haantjes operators, their generalized Haantjes tensor $\mathcal{H}_{\bs{A},\bs{B}}(X,Y)$ vanishes.
-Also, we study several interesting algebraic properties of this new tensor.
+We have ascertained the geometric relevance of our higher brackets in several important situations.
+Precisely, as stated in Theorem \ref{th:23}, given two commutative semisimple operators, they generate a commutative Haantjes module \cite{TT2017} if and only if their Haantjes bracket vanishes.
+Also, we study several further algebraic properties of this new bracket.